Kamikaze-Kiwi/BingoBlitz/observing.md

-# Observing & Testing guide
+# Observing guide

-This guide will help you set up observing and load testing for this project.
+This guide will help you set up observing for this project.
 This guide assumes that you have already set up a local Kubernetes environment for this project.
 If you have not done so, please refer to the [kubernetes guide](kubernetes.md) for more information.

 ## Requirements